tsetoguchi/Labyrinth/Maze/Common/labyrinth/revisions.md

 4. Redesign *State*
 5. Build server-client architecture
 6. Fix broken integration tests after redesign
+7. Remove arbitrary funcitonality that does not match the spec in *Server*.
+   8. "message client method".

 ### Completed:
 1. Fix IPlayer protocol to use setUp